adefemi171/bmat-task-devops/README.md

 4. Create Auto scaling group

-All the above step canbe done using the following command
+All the above step can be done using the following command

 To make sure your code is well formatted use